 I struggled with Zechariah 14 for a long time, partly because the translators did such a bad job of rendering the Hebrew into English.
 But, once God finally opened my eyes, there was no question about what chapter 14 talked about.

 Zechariah 14 is clearly about Armageddon.

 Just as clearly, Zechariah 12 and 13 are NOT.

 Remember that army of Gog and Magog represents just one part of the nations of the world.
 But, in Zechariah 14, God says that ALL of them are brought down against Jerusalem.
 Not some.
 All.

 Notice also that there is no mention of anything like a Millennium in chapters 12 and 13.
-There are none of the utterly fantastic events that occur in chapter 14.
-Also, Jerusalem is captured in Zechariah 14.
+There are none of the utterly fantastic events that are described in chapter 14.
+Again, Jerusalem is captured in Zechariah 14.
 Jerusalem is not captured in 12 and 13.

 In fact, let me repeat a bit of what I said earlier: